splunk-soar-connectors/intezerlabs/release_notes/unreleased.md

 **Unreleased**
-* Added support of the below actions:
+* Initial release of app with the support of the below actions:
     * test connectivity
     * detonate file
     * detonate hash